rust-stuco/lectures/week1/slides.md

 # Rust Is Memory Safe

-* "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off"
+* _"C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off"_ - Bjarne Stroustrup, creator of C++
 * Safety by default makes it much harder to shoot yourself in the foot
 * Memory accesses checked at compile-time
 * Powerful type system supports thread safety